home | what's new | other sitescontact | about

 One such conundrum was met in John chapter four, the story of Jesus speaking to the Samaritan woman at the well.
 I frequently allude to this pericope as it features Jesus’ comments about the “living waters" – archaic English for an "artesian spring."
 But here's a new aspect.
 The woman makes reference to a local temple.
 Let’s listen in on Jesus’ response, brought to us by another famous translation, The Becker Living Version:

-And Jesus said: “Yeah, ok, that’s cool, that’s nice, your temple is an impressive building for sure, and everyone here is so very proud of it, but let me tell you something: A day is coming when people will no longer be worshipping God in temples made of stone, constructed by human hands.
+And Jesus said: “Your temple is an impressive building for sure, and everyone here is so very proud of it, but let me tell you something: A day is coming when people will no longer be worshipping God in temples made of stone, constructed by human hands.
 In that day people will worship God in spirit and in truth.
 This is altogether fitting and the most natural thing you could do because God is Spirit and those who worship him must do so in a spiritual, non-materialistic manner.”

 The translators didn’t know what to do with “God is Spirit.”
 Orthodox teaching anthropomorphized God as a stern grandfather-figure in the sky, a humorless old man with a long white beard sitting on a marble throne, hurling judgment and invective at helpless people just for doing nothing.
 The translators imagined God as a Spirit-being with a human body, not as amorphous Spirit.
 Their solution was to insert an article, the letter “a,” before “Spirit,” thereby turning God into a Spirit-man.
 King James would buy this, but the other was a hard sell in his court.
 (The letter "a" printed in italics in the KJV indicates that the original Greek does not support this rendering.)